 Fridge Logic: Whirl's upset about his lost hands which he used for making watches and he wants them back.
 Ratchet has shown to be able to make new hands, and even offers to give his to Whirl should he die, there was a question as to why he could not make Whirl some new ones even Shockwave replaced his claws with a hand and a gun.
 This turned out to be intentional, as Whirl addresses it in issue 19, he keeps the claws by choice.

 "Life's messed up.
 I'm messed up.
 I've done bad things and I continue to do bad things, because the voice telling me not to...?
 He's not said much for a while.
 And y'know what keeps me going?
 Anger.
 Anger's an insulator.
 Stops life getting too close.
 If I got myself "fixed," maybe the anger would leave me—and then I really would be screwed."

 Who coined "Wreck n Rule"?
 Impactor or Whirl?

-Ironfist confirms that Impactor was the one who coined it in Last Stand Of The Wreckers, but Ironfist only states that Impactor was the first one to use it as a Wrecker.
-The phrase might predate Impactor and might actually be Whirl's seeing as it was scribbled in the walls of his cell, before Impactor became his cellmate, and way before there were Wreckers in the first place.
+Ironfist states that Impactor coined it in Last Stand Of The Wreckers, with the caveat that Impactor was the first one to use it as a Wrecker.
+The phrase seems to predate Impactor and might actually be Whirl's seeing as it was scribbled in the walls of his cell, before Impactor became his cellmate, and way before there were Wreckers in the first place.

 Friendly Fandoms: With Doctor Who.
-Transfans and Whovians have always gotten along somewhat, but this comic pretty much cemented it due to the writer being a fan of Doctor Who and Overlord's personality being based off of the Master (specifically the Eric Roberts version).
+Transfans and Whovians have always gotten along somewhat, but this comic pretty much cemented it due to the writer being a fan of Doctor Who and Overlord's personality being based off of the Master (specifically the John Simm version).